nappyninja/UofA/README.txt

 MIS542O_Project2-master

 This program uses a reliable transport protocol to form a socket connection between the sender and the server.
-Cick on directory for it's own README.txt Cick on directory for it's own README.txt
+Cick on directory for it's own README.txt.

 url_parse.py
 Is a program that parses web urls and stores that file.
 Then the parsed attributes of the url are displayed.